Faculty offer advice for graduates of on-ground or online criminal justice degree programs looking to land a job in the field.

 3. There’s no substitute for experience.

-Saint Leo Instructor Brandon Ball, a major with Florida’s State Fire Marshall’s Office and a veteran bomb tech, stresses that any law enforcement experience is good experience.
+Saint Leo online instructor Brandon Ball, a major with Florida’s State Fire Marshall’s Office and a veteran bomb tech, stresses that any law enforcement experience is good experience.

 “Competition for entry level positions is fierce,” he says.
 “It’s critical that officers get their foot in the door somewhere; then they can get picky about where they want to spend the bulk of their career.”